Local SEO in 2024: 6 simple ways to dominate local search

 3. Online reviews matter

-Up to 84% of people trust online reviews as much as personal recommendations, according to BrightLocal’s 2023 Local Consumer Review Survey,.
+Up to 84% of people trust online reviews as much as personal recommendations, according to BrightLocal’s 2023 Local Consumer Review Survey.

 Online reviews are like gold to a business – especially when they are 5-star reviews.
-Generally, you want at least ten 5-star reviews on your Google Business Profile.
+Generally, you want at least 10 5-star reviews on your Google Business Profile.
 But your goal is not to stop there.

-You want to continually ask your happy customers to leave reviews.
+You want to continually ask your happy customers to leave GBP reviews.
 Why?
 Online reviews are a known ranking factor – so getting great reviews should be one of your top priorities!

 “High-quality, positive reviews from your customers can improve your business visibility and increase the likelihood that a shopper will visit your location,” Google states.